jonnonz1/nz-statute-book/acts/public/2021/reserve-bank-of-new-zealand-act-2021.md

 ### 202 Policy advice
 (1) On request by the Minister, the Bank must provide advice to the Minister on any matter that is connected with the functions of the Bank.
 (2) The Bank may also provide advice to the Minister, at any time, on any matters or subjects within the responsibility of the Bank.

+### 202A Consent to licence under Financial Markets Conduct Act 2013
+If the Financial Markets Authority has asked for the Bank’s consent under section 409A or clause 91 of Schedule 4 of the Financial Markets Conduct Act 2013, the Bank must consider that request in accordance with that provision.

 ## Part 5 — Financial and accountability matters